This year, millions of people will resolve to get healthier, workout more, and drop the pounds that they packed on over the holidays.

 Sadly, statistics say that roughly 95-98% of those people will fail.

 Instead, this should be the year that those statistics take a hit.
-In a perfect world everyone would end 2017 looking better than ever before and all the statisticians who compile numbers would be wondering what in the world got into the population.
+In a perfect world, everyone would end the year looking better than ever before and all the statisticians who compile numbers would be wondering what in the world got into the population.

 I get that’s a bit naïve, but I’m a bit of a dreamer.

 The holidays are full of gluttony to the fullest extent.
 From Thanksgiving through the end of New Years’ life feels like one big gigantic meal.
 There’s always a holiday party to go to, family to see, and booze to drink.

 It’s no wonder that people tend to add anywhere from 1-5lbs over the holidays, and never lose it.
 That stat isn’t hyperbole.